Find Affordable College Courses

 Baldwin Wallace College Special Education Master’s Program

-The special ed program at Baldwin Wallace College awarded 16 master's degrees in 2020-2021.
-About 44% of these degrees went to men with the other 56% going to women.
-Nationwide, master's degree programs only see 13% men graduate in special ed each year.
-Baldwin Wallace College does a better job at serving the male population as it supports 31% more men than average.
+For the most recent academic year available, 22% of special ed master's degrees went to men and 78% went to women.
+Nationwide, master's degree programs only see 12% men graduate in special ed each year.
+Baldwin Wallace College does a better job at serving the male population as it supports 10% more men than average.

 undefined